alexdobrianski/TOTAL_ENCRYPTION/readme.txt

 - key (used for encryption),
 - original video (used for key generation) published on youtube,

-Anybody provided correct decrypted message before 10 October, 2013 will receive 10 Lunaro Sterlings award.
+First person provided correct decrypted message before 10 October, 2013 will receive 10 Lunaro Sterlings award.

 Avalable :